|Table of contents|

 Crop production also goes down due to abiotic stresses like drought, salinity, water logging, heat, cold and frost.

-Ques.1.
-Compare the use of manure and fertilizer in maintaining soil fertility.
+Q1.
+Compare the use of manure and fertilizers in maintaining soil fertility.

 |(i) A manure is a natural substance obtained by the decomposition of animal wastes and plant residues||(i) A fertilizer is a man-made substance.
 It is an inorganic salt or an organic compound.|